Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 ---

-I just published **RagNarok's Lobby** on the Foundry Module Browser, and I want to explain my approach to product development.
+I just published **RNK Lobby** on the Foundry Module Browser, and I want to explain my approach to product development.

 **The Module:**